Dayu Lin: Defence behavior

 Since Lin had previously found that VMH activation had led to defensive behavior in some of her mice in her postdoctoral work, she pursued an understanding of which VMH neurons encode or drive defensive behavior.
-She found that the estrogen receptorα expressing cells were excited during defence.
+She found that the estrogen receptor α expressing cells were excited during defence.
 When these cells were inhibited optogenetically, it prevented effective defensive behavior in animals that were being attacked.
 Through further activity dependent investigation, they found that the anterior VMHvl cells were specifically activated due to defence behavior compared to aggression, suggesting that these cells act as a neural substrate for conspecific defence.